Pixellot/data-api-docs/docs/data-api/playon-external-content-integration-flow.md

 - Edge retrieves game information by sending a GET request to PlayOn via `/gameId`
 - PlayOn creates the game entry in its system
 - PlayOn associates the game with the relevant teams based on provided metadata

+## Key Notes

+### Authentication
+Ensure your API token is valid and has the necessary permissions.

+### URLs and Permissions
+All URLs provided in the payloads must be publicly accessible or have appropriate permissions for our system to access them.

+### Processing and Availability
+After completing these steps, our system will process the events and videos, notify subscribers, and make the content available for viewing.

+### Support
+For any issues or further assistance, please contact our support team.